lkrsova/lkrsova.github.io/_projects/2021-01-21-Wandering-in-the-dark-analysis.md

 As much as this level might have been designed as the first rite of passage for a player, **I believe this is also the one which makes people give up on the game and hate it in the long run**.
 I'm glad I am the former example, although there were many moments I was inclining towards the latter one.

-### A sidenote about a case of narrative dissonance
+### A sidenote about a narrative dissonance
-A **narrative dissonance happens when a game gives you a certain information but it is not reflected or ignored in the game**.
+A **narrative dissonance happens when a game gives you a certain information but it is not reflected or is entirely ignored in the game**.
 In this case it's the issue of Keira Metz being a powerful sorceress.

 As the Witcher lore says, Keira is one of the powerful sorceresses from the Lodge.
 That makes her one of the most skilled mages in the Witcher world.
 You would assume she should be rather helpful in fights but as it soon turns out, it's not the case.
 First, she's afraid of rats (gender stereotypes aside...), then she is not particularly helpful in any of the upcoming fights.
 The only exception is when she helps you fighting Wild Hunt's dogs by creating a shield around you.
 And that's about it.